Pinellas County Criminal Defense

 • Number of refills authorized and whether the drug was a first-time request from that medical practitioner.

-Doctors administering these drugs in hospitals and emergency rooms will not be required to report those prescriptions.
-Furthermore, a doctor or pharmacist dispensing a one-time, 48-hour emergency supply of a controlled substance will also be exempt from reporting.
-Information in the prescription drug database will not be admissible in any civil or administrative action except disciplinary proceedings by the Florida Department of Health.
+Doctors administering these drugs in hospitals and emergency rooms are not required to report those prescriptions.
+Furthermore, a doctor or pharmacist dispensing a one-time, 48-hour emergency supply of a controlled substance is also be exempt from reporting.
+Information in the prescription drug database is not admissible in any civil or administrative action except disciplinary proceedings by the Florida Department of Health.

 Arrested for Doctor Shopping or Prescription Fraud in Pinellas County?
 We Can Help!

-Our law office has represented many people who have been charged in St. Petersburg, Clearwater, or other areas of Pinellas County with a criminal offense related to an addiction to prescription medication.
-As a result, we are very familiar with the unique nature of these charges and are experienced in resolving these cases within the criminal court system.
+Our law office has represented many people who have been charged in St. Petersburg, Clearwater, and other areas of Pinellas County with a criminal offense related to prescription medication.
+As a result, we are very familiar with the unique nature of these charges and are experienced in resolving these cases within the local Pinellas County criminal court system.

 Options and Strategies that May be the Best for You

-It is important to analyze the facts of your case to determine whether any of your constitutional rights were violated.
-This may result in the excluding evidence or in keeping statements that were made by you out of court.
+It is important to analyze the facts of your case to determine whether any of your constitutional or privacy rights were violated.
+This may result in excluding evidence or in keeping statements that were made by you out of court.

 Your case may be appropriate for Pinellas County’s drug court program.
 Participating in drug court allows you to avoid formal conviction and obtain treatment and counseling.
 Click here for further information on the Pinellas County Drug Court.